Life Membership Award

 Send nominations to: Academy Executive Committee at acchistory@case.edu.

-The Academy was honored to name Sarah A. Holmes a Life Member of the Academy for her extensive involvement with the Academy, her successful career and her support of accounting history research.
+The Academy is honored to name Stephen A. Zeff & Mikail Kuter as Life Members of the Academy for their extensive involvement with the Academy and their support of accounting history research.

 Past recipients of the Award: